-Graphic designers play an important role in the world of Advertising, Media, Internet, Television, theatre, performance (especially the music industry) and retail.

-A wide range of careers exists in the Graphic design industry, suitable for all types of ability from 16 year old school leavers to university graduates.
+Graphic designers play an important role in the world of advertising, media, web, television, theatre, illustration, product design, architecture, product design, applied design, animation, film/video, performance and retail.
+A wide range of careers exists in the graphic design industry, suitable for all types of ability.
 The creative industries are showing very positive growth which indicates good job opportunities in the future.
-Look at this website to see the figures; www.thecreativeindustries.co.uk/resources/strategy.